mattymaloney/mattymaloney.github.io/_posts/2016-06-02-lap-http-only-for-aws-elb-ec2.md

 </Directory>

 #
-# DirectoryIndex: sets the file that Apache will serve if a directory
+# DirectoryIndex: sets the file that Apache will serve if
-# is requested.
+# a directory is requested.
 #
 <IfModule dir_module>
   DirectoryIndex index.html
 </IfModule>

 #
-# The following lines prevent .htaccess and .htpasswd files from being
-# viewed by Web clients.
+# Deny access to .ht* files
 #
 <Files ".ht*">
   Require all denied